Bolzano Trentino Alto Adige, Italy Travel Guide

 (April-June, September-October)

-Some mountain facilities or higher trails might not be fully open in the beginning of spring or late autumn.
+Some mountain facilities or higher trails could not be fully open in the beginning of spring or late autumn.

 (November, Mid-January - Mid-February excluding ski areas)

 Colder weather.
-Some services or attractions may have reduced hours or be closed.
-Limited outdoor pursuits at higher altitudes.
+Certain services or attractions may have reduced hours or be closed.
+Limited outdoor activities at higher altitudes.

-Italy is a schengen country, a group of 27 European countries that have abolished passport and other types of border security at their common borders.
-This indicates smooth travel as soon as you come into the zone.
+Italy is a schengen country, a group of 27 European countries that possess abolished passport and other types of border control at their common borders.
+This indicates smooth travel when you have enter the zone.

 Citizens of countries like the United States, Canada, Australia, New Zealand, the United Kingdom do not need a visa for stays up to 90 days.
 The ETIAS (European Travel Information and Authorisation System) is expected to be operational by mid-2025.
-Visa-exempt travelers will apply on the web for ETIAS authorization before travel.
+Visa-travelers who don't need will apply on the web for ETIAS authorization before travel.
 This is a pre-travel authorization.

 Valid for at least three months beyond your departure date from the Schengen Area, issued within the last 10 years.